Menu

 How it Works

 The sale is organized so that you can select plant communities that will build habitat for diverse native insects and birds.
 We are highlighting certain native plants that support the endangered Rusty Patched Bumble Bee (RPBB), which relies on them.
 They are also great plants for wildlife other than the RPBB: any plants listed in the store below with *RPBB* by their names will help the Rusty Patched Bumble Bee.
-Ultimately we want to achieve a richly diverse natural habitat in our city of Evanston and beyond!
+Ultimately we want to achieve a richly diverse natural habitat in our City of Evanston and beyond!

 Shrubs and trees will be sold in #2 gallon - #5 gallon pots, ranging from 18" - 36" tall.